-- How does access point upload throughput compare across different AP models?
+- How does AP upload throughput compare across different AP models?

-- What is the typical access point download throughput?
+- What’s the typical access point download throughput?

-- How does access point download throughput compare across different AP models?
+- How does AP download throughput compare across different AP models?

-Throughput refers to the network capacity (in bits/sec) received or sent by each active subscriber in the indicated time period.
-It is important to note that measuring throughput outside of peak times provides little insight into the subscriber experience.
-This is because, during non-peak times networks are not loaded with subscribers.
+Throughput refers to the network capacity (in bits/sec) received or sent by each active subscriber in a time period.
+It’s important to note that measuring throughput outside of peak times provides little insight into the subscriber experience.
+That’s because networks are not loaded with subscribers during non-peak times.
 As a result, our analysis will focus on throughput metrics taken from the busiest times of the day across access points.
-The figures below provide rates of access point upload throughput across the overall AP market and different AP models.
+The figures below provide rates of AP upload throughput across the overall market and different AP models.

 There are still some interesting insights to glean from the above figures.
 In particular, most WISP access points deliver less than 10 Mbps of upload throughput during the times of the day with the highest demand.
 The nearly empty 20 and 30 Mbps buckets are also very interesting.
-One possibility for these empty buckets is that only a few of the most modern access point models deliver rates of upload throughput beyond 10 Mbps.
-It is also possible that there is something unique about the deployment model associated with access points that achieve a high rate of upload throughput.
+One possibility for these empty buckets is that only a few of the most modern AP models deliver rates of upload throughput beyond 10 Mbps.
+It’s also possible that there’s something unique about the deployment model associated with access points that achieve a high rate of upload throughput.

-When conducting an analysis of access point download throughput, we encounter the same predicament as before, wherein the rate of throughput is lower than what each AP is actually capable of.
-However, the results of our analysis still provide valuable insights into WISP access point download throughput.
-In addition to showing the overall rates of AP download throughput, the figures below also show rates of download throughput based on AP model.
+When conducting an analysis of access point download throughput, we encounter the same predicament as before.
+That is, the rate of throughput is lower than what each AP is actually capable of.
+However, the results of our analysis still provide valuable insights into AP download throughput.
+In addition to showing the overall rates, the figures below also show rates of download throughput based on AP model.

-The data illustrates that over 42% of deployed access points deliver less than 10 Mbps of real world download throughput.
+The data above illustrates that over 42% of deployed access points deliver less than 10 Mbps of real-world download throughput.
 Comparatively, just over 11% of access point download throughput occurs at rates above 40 Mbps.
 These results are quite surprising!
 However, when looking at individual AP models, and considering the results of modern equipment, a very different pattern can be seen.

-See how organizations within the fixed wireless industry are already using the Fixed Wireless subscriber insights contained in this year’s report!
-Read the Telecompetitor article here!
+See how organizations within the fixed wireless industry are already using the insights contained in this year’s report.
+Read the Telecompetitor article here.